-For those who are interested in majoring in Chinese, please visit our Individualized Majors information.
-An interdisciplinary Chinese major template is available, which combines language and culture courses on China.
+For those who are interested in majoring in Chinese, please visit our Individualized Majors program.
+An interdisciplinary Chinese major template, combining language and culture courses on China, is available.
 For more details, please contact the faculty in the Chinese program.